i3labs/architexa-blog/_posts/2012-04-20-why-codemaps.md

 The biggest question that we heard about was about the sites purpose.
 Our goal is big, as we [mentioned](http://blog.architexa.com/2012/04/a-website-for-java-developers/) earlier:

-> Out goal is to help you use an Open Source Project.
+> Our goal is to help you use an Open Source Project.
 We want to help you easily look at the API’s/Javadoc; Make it easy to get a code snippet for using a feature in a library; Simplify finding the right blog post; And even get you a high-level view of the project.

 We are planning to start this simply: